AnSaradar/mini-rag-app/README.md

-# mini-rag
+# Customizable Chat Bot

-This is a minimal implementation of the RAG model for question answering.
+Build a project to chat with your own documents (PDF files / Text Files),using RAG to build the QA Chat Bot.

 ## Requirements